-You have to have a group of “game changers,” people who will go that extra mile to make sure that the college and everything it is works right.
+You have to have a group of “game-changers,” people who will go that extra mile to make sure that the college and everything is working right.

 Creating a sustainable institution is a challenge.
 You can’t cut your way to sustainability – you have to make money, because at the end of the day if you don’t make money you’re out of business.